-Reason Description cluster device open failed Open of a cluster device failed. clustering license mismatch with master node Clustering license does not match that on the master node. clustering license not available Clustering license cannot be found. connection refused by master Join of a node refused by the master node. disk in use by another cluster A disk belongs to a cluster other than the one that a node is joining. join timed out during reconfiguration Join of a node has timed out due to reconfiguration taking place in the cluster. klog update failed Cannot update kernel log copies during the join of a node. master aborted during join Master node aborted while another node was joining the cluster. minor number conflict Minor number conflicts exist between private disk groups and shared disk groups that are being imported. protocol version out of range Cluster protocol version mismatch or unsupported version. recovery in progress Volumes that were opened by the node are still recovering. transition to role failed Changing the role of a node to be the master failed. user initiated abort Node is out of cluster due to an abort initiated by the cluster monitor. user initiated stop Node is out of cluster due to a stop initiated by the user or by the cluster monitor. vxconfigd is not enabled The VxVM configuration daemon is not enabled.
+Reason Description klog update failed Cannot update kernel log copies during the join of a node. master aborted during join Master node aborted while another node was joining the cluster. minor number conflict Minor number conflicts exist between private disk groups and shared disk groups that are being imported. protocol version out of range Cluster protocol version mismatch or unsupported version. recovery in progress Volumes that were opened by the node are still recovering. transition to role failed Changing the role of a node to be the master failed. user initiated abort Node is out of cluster due to an abort initiated by the cluster monitor. user initiated stop Node is out of cluster due to a stop initiated by the user or by the cluster monitor. vxconfigd is not enabled The VxVM configuration daemon is not enabled.

-See the $\mbox{vxclustadm}(1M)$ manual page for more information about $\mbox{vxclustadm}$ and for examples of its usage.
+See the vxclustadm(1M) manual page for more information about vxclustadm and for examples of its usage.